Corpus Christi Water Quality at a Glance

 Consider Filtration

-While Corpus Christi water meets all health standards, residents concerned about taste or disinfection byproducts may benefit from NSF-certified activated carbon filters (Standard 53).
+While Corpus Christi water meets all health standards, residents concerned about taste, disinfection byproducts, or emerging contaminants like PFAS may benefit from NSF-certified activated carbon filters (Standard 53).
 During free chlorine maintenance periods, filters can help reduce chlorine taste and odor.

 Practice Conservation

 Participate in Corpus Christi’s water conservation programs, including rebates up to $300 for WaterSense-labeled irrigation controllers and high-efficiency toilets.
-During drought periods, follow water restrictions based on the city’s drought stage announcements.
+During current Stage 3 drought restrictions, follow mandatory water use limitations available at stage3.cctexas.com.

 Prepare for Emergencies

 Maintain an emergency water supply of at least one gallon per person per day for a minimum of three days as part of hurricane preparedness.
-Sign up for CC Alert emergency notifications at cctexas.com/alerts to receive water advisories during storm events.
+Sign up for CC Alert emergency notifications at cctexas.com/alerts to receive water advisories during storm events or drought emergency declarations.

 Report Water Issues

 Report water main breaks, water quality concerns, or pressure problems immediately through the CC Mobile app or by calling (361) 826-CITY (2489).
-Prompt reporting helps prevent potential contamination and reduces water waste.
+Prompt reporting helps prevent potential contamination and reduces water waste during critical drought conditions.

 Frequently Asked Questions